discosat/satop-ui/README.md

 ## Development Setup

+This Next.js application can be run in two modes: **Live API Mode** for full end-to-end testing, and **Mocked Mode** for rapid, standalone UI development.

+### Running in Live API Mode (Connected to Backend)

+Use this mode for testing features that require a real database, verifying security rules, and ensuring the frontend and backend are correctly integrated.

+#### Step 1: Backend Setup

-This Next.js application requires a running instance of the `satop-platform` Python backend for authentication and data.
+This mode requires a running instance of the `satop-platform` Python backend.

-### Step 1: Run the Backend

-Before starting the frontend, you must have the backend server running.
-The easiest way is to use Docker Compose from the `satop-platform` repository.

-1. Navigate to the `satop-platform` directory.
+1. Navigate to your local `satop-platform` repository.
-2. Ensure your `docker-compose.yml` has the test authentication mode enabled.
-This is crucial for easily creating the initial users.
+2. Ensure your `docker-compose.yaml` has the test authentication mode enabled for creating initial users.
     ```yaml
-    # in docker-compose.yml
+    # in satop-platform/docker-compose.yaml
     services:
       dev:
         # ... other settings